 The REIT's properties are managed by Slate Asset Management L.P. ("Slate") pursuant to the Management Agreement.
 Slate is a Toronto-based commercial real estate investor and asset manager.
 Slate's professionals have extensive experience managing complex real estate transactions in domestic and international markets.
-Slate's team consists of over 40 people with dedicated acquisition, leasing, construction management and financial reporting teams for both its U.S. retail and Canadian office businesses.
+Slate's team consists of over 60 people with dedicated acquisition, leasing, construction management, finance and taxation teams for its U.S. retail, European retail and Canadian office businesses.
 Due to its relationship with Slate, the REIT does not have any of its own employees.
 Instead, the REIT has trustees and officers, and relies on Slate for services it might otherwise obtain from employees.
 See "Management of the REIT".